AnnikaStein/SkewbSkills/README.md

 to get the stopwatch running.
 Also thanks to Mattheo de Wit, who created a similar (but web-based) [application!](https://yutu58.github.io/?fbclid=IwAR2cVMBE9LneUZ1J0XpDWPcTV2XjGsCDmXmTCIu4qhWUh7EJIDhA-f0eNTY)
 This was a big influence on how the L2L-Trainer should work.

-When reading the LICENSE doc, you might find out that you are not only free to use the program, but also the source code.
+When reading the [LICENSE](https://github.com/AnnikaStein/SkewbSkills/blob/master/LICENSE) doc, you might find out that you are not only free to use the program, but also the source code.
-This is to ensure everyone can learn something, of course I appreciate every suggestion for improvement!
+This is to ensure everyone can learn something, of course I appreciate every suggestion for improvement, as I might actually be the one to learn something through this project! :)